Omesh2004/Omesh2004/README.md

 I'm a curious mind who loves turning cool ideas into working products.
 Whether it's revamping the [IIT Patna Official Website](#) or experimenting with AI and Indian classical music through the **Indian Classical Music Explorer**, I enjoy building full-stack stuff that actually makes life a bit better.

 - 🛠️ I tinker, I build, I break (and fix) things.
-- 🧠 Solved 150+ DSA problems — it's my version of Sudoku.
 - 👨‍💻 Hackathon junkie | Open-source explorer | Big on tech that makes noise (AI, blockchain, quantum—yes, all the buzzwords).
+- Currently exploring various fields like Open Source ML and blockchain.I feel you should atleast know the basics of every field and be a master in any one of them.

-When I’m not staring at VS Code, I’m probably smashing forehands at a table tennis match, rewatching Interstellar, or going down a tech rabbit hole on YouTube.
+When I’m not staring at VS Code, I’m probably smashing forehands at a table tennis match,Gym workout, rewatching Interstellar, or going down a tech rabbit hole on YouTube.

 Let’s connect!
 I’m always up for collabs, crazy project ideas, or just geeking out over tech.